|

 cohort compared with other cohorts if the virus entered the New York homosexual population

 before it entered the populations from which the other cohorts were drawn.
-However, risk

 GenomEUtwin Scientific Meeting.
 European Network of Twin Registries and MORGAM

-Cohorts. - Istituto Superiore di Sanità.
+Cohorts. - Istituto Superiore di Sanita.
 Rome, 13-14 December 2004.
 Abstract

+book.
 Edited by Maria Antonietta Stazi and Valeria Patriarca 2004, v, 76 p.
 ISTISAN Congressi

-cohorts new molecular technologies and statistical strategies to define and characterise
+project has developed and applied to twin and MORGAM cohorts new molecular technologies and statistical strategies to define and

 Hospital Readmission Rates for Cohorts of Medicare Beneficiaries in Boston and New